Rockett's New School: Critical reception

 The first Christmas sell-in exceeded the developer's expectations, and the press coverage was 95 percent positive.
 During December 1997 alone, Rockett's New School sold 39,174 units in the United States, for revenues of $1.1 million.
 It ultimately sold 250,000 units.
 However, a review by The New York Times commented that he didn't need to play the game with young girls because he knew a bad game when he saw it, which was reprinted in a popular Silicon Valley newspaper San Jose Mercury News.
-The title became attacked by both reviewers (who felt it was objectively a poor game) and feminists (who felt it was a bad example of what a "game for girls" could be).
+The title was attacked by both reviewers (who felt it was objectively a poor game) and feminists (who felt it was a bad example of what a "game for girls" could be).
 Entertainment Weekly described the title as "thoughtfully addictive".
 CNN asserts that while successful, the games never "became the runaway hits the company hoped they would be".

 In a retrospective review, BuzzFeed called the title "The Mean Girls Of '90s Games".
 Laurel herself asserts that girls found a community within the game.